OmniFocus entered its third release cycle with the release of OmniFocus 3 for iOS.

 I will advance through all perspectives during this section.
-In the end, I will talk about custom perspectives, which are a Pro only feature to customize OmniFocus for individual needs.
+In the end, I will talk about custom perspectives, which are a Pro-only feature to customize OmniFocus for individual needs.

 Projects and tasks

-In task management, everything is a task, or a group of multiple tasks.
+In task management, everything is a task or a group of multiple tasks.
 OmniFocus supports nesting tasks, so it is possible to move tasks into other tasks (so-called action groups.)

 Many perspectives can be configured to show the first available task of each project.
-So, if you have multiple projects to do, they will show you only the very first task of each project, instead of overwhelming you with everything else, which you might need to do afterwards.
+So, if you have multiple projects to do, they will show you only the very first task of each project, instead of overwhelming you with everything else, which you might need to do afterward.

 In short, it is a good idea to structure tasks into projects.